 - When the liquid leaves the nozzles, it comes out in the form of tiny droplets.

 An agriculture spray pump price varies on the basis of the type of sprayer you use.
 It could be anything from $30-$8,600.
 Of course, the cheapest one is just a manual backpack sprayer while an automatic spray machine for agriculture is likely to cost the most.
-A basic backpack agriculture spray machine with battery starts from $150.
+A basic backpack agriculture spray machine with a battery starts from $150.

 Combine Farm Machine